FedericoSerafini/Tris/README.md

 # Tris
-Unbeatable tris player (minimax algorithm written in Prolog).
+Unbeatable tic-tac-toe player based on the minimax algorithm.

 ## Run